 4.1 Experimental design

 This study will compare the performance of classification models using MYOstack and Trigno four channel EMG sensor.
+Also it studies the performance of fingertip force sensors transfer to the forearm skin.

 4.2 Subjects

 After obtaining approval from the University of Alberta Research Ethics Board (REB), 40 healthy volunteers will be invited to consent and participate in this study.
 The sample size would be enough to have a normal distribution of the sample means, following the central limit theorem.
 Subjects will be recruited at 1) Sport Medicine Centre of the University of Alberta, 2) the Mechanical Department of the University of Alberta, 3) the University of Alberta Participate in Research website, 5) word of mouth and 4) ads placed in and around the university campus.